silliman/fabric-lab-IBM-Z/lab4.rst

 Network* that you will be working with throughout the lab.
 This is just one of many sample applications provided by the Hyperledger Composer project.

 Ideally right now you could set this application up for use without further ado; however, at this point in time you need to make a slight change to a file named *package.json*.
-The reason is that within this lab you will be using the latest and greatest versions of Hyperledger Composer and Hyperledger Fabric- you will be using Hyperledger Composer v0.17.4 and Hyperledger Fabric v1.1.0-alpha.
+The reason is that within this lab you will be using specific versions of Hyperledger Composer and Hyperledger Fabric- you will be using Hyperledger Composer v0.18.2 and Hyperledger Fabric v1.1.0.

 Within the *package.json* file for the *Digital Property Network* sample application, requests are being made to install some Hyperledger Composer components at an older version, v0.16.3.
-(At some point in time this will get updated, but for now you will have to change the *package.json* file to ask for v0.17.4 instead of v0.16.3.
+(At some point in time this will get updated, but for now you will have to change the *package.json* file to ask for v0.18.2 instead of v0.16.3.
 The next several steps will guide you through that process.

 First, issue this *grep* command to find the occurrences of the string *0.16.3* within *package.json*::